heuermh/bh20-workflows-bhxiv/paper.md

 # Discussion

-All developed worklfows provided automation and reproducibility to analytics performed over SARS-CoV-2 during COVID-19 BioHackathon.
-We will generte more tools, scripts and workflows using GALAXY, CWL and WDL.
+Developed worklfows provided automation and reproducibility to analytics performed over SARS-CoV-2 during COVID-19 BioHackathon.
+We will generate more tools, scripts and workflows using GALAXY, CWL and WDL.
 All workflows will be part of Workflow-hub.
 In addition we will go for porting the workflows over high performance computing infrastructure.

 Future work...